GatorHong/DineRate/README.md

 ### 🛠️ First-Time Setup (Do this **once**)

-Follow these steps when setting up DineRate for the very first time on your machine:
+Follow these steps to set up DineRate for the first time on your machine:

 1. **Clone the repository:**
     ```bash